 If they believe baptism is absolutely necessary to go to heaven then they will be more insistent on baptizing as soon as possible incase the child dies young.

 However, if faith and belief in God are the most important things then baptism for babies isn’t as urgent.
-There are 2 main groups that feel this way.
+There are 2 main groups of belief:

-- One group believes that baptism should only occur when the child is old enough to decide for themselves that they believe in God.
+- The other group believes that baptism should only occur when the child is old enough to decide for themselves that they believe in God.

 The table below looks at the different views by denomination: